Eric Hollies: Life and career

 He continued to bowl well right up to his last match, and was finally named as one of the Wisden Cricketers of the Year in 1955, after taking 100 wickets for the tenth time.
 By the time of his retirement from first-class cricket in 1957, he had taken more wickets for Warwickshire than any other player.

 After Hollies retired from county cricket, he played for Staffordshire a few times in 1958, and continued to bowl in league cricket until the 1970s.

 Hollies was, however, remarkable for his incompetence as a batsman.
 His total of 1,673 runs was 650 fewer than his haul of wickets, and only once (in 1954) did he reach 30 in an innings.
 In fact, he did not reach 20 in any innings between 1946 and 1953, and equalled an all-time first-class record, between July 1948 and August 1950, of seventy-one consecutive innings without reaching double figures.
 The nearest approach was by Nobby Clark of Northamptonshire with sixty-five innings without reaching double figures between 1925 and 1927.

 "The last time I saw Eric Hollies bat at Birmingham,” recalled Jack Fingleton in 1958, "he was clapped and cheered all the way to the middle at No. 11.
 Everybody knew there would be no pretty passes at the ball and deft deflections from Eric.
 They knew that if he could only survive two balls they would see something in batting unknown to any textbook".
 Bateman added: "when it was time to get his pads on, Eric would prop his bat up in the Edgbaston dressing room window and say to it: 'Now while I’m getting ready, you find out what the ball’s doing'”.

-One of the stands at Edgbaston Cricket Ground is known as the Eric Hollies Stand.
+Warwickshire CCC named one of the stands at Edgbaston Cricket Ground, the 'Eric Hollies Stand', and it has become famous for seating the liveliest and most raucous supporters.

 Hollies died in Chinley, Derbyshire in April 1981, at the age of 68.